 These roots contain the actual source files and resources.
 PyCharm uses the source roots as the starting point for resolving imports.

 The files under the source roots are interpreted according to their type.
 PyCharm can parse, inspect, index, and compile the contents of these roots.

-These roots are intended for resource files in your application (images, Style Sheets, etc.) By assigning a folder to this category, you tell PyCharm that files in it and in its subfolders can be referenced relative to this folder instead of specifying full paths to them.
+Resource Root(PyCharm Professional only).
+These roots are intended for resource files in your application (images, style sheets, and so on).
+Files and subfolders in a Resource Root folder can be referenced relative to this folder instead of specifying full paths to them.

-These roots contain files and folders ignored by PyCharm when indexing, searching, parsing, watching etc.
+These roots contain files and folders ignored by PyCharm when indexing, searching, parsing, watching and so on.

-- Template roots marked as contain templates for the various web projects.
+Template roots (PyCharm Professional only) contain templates for the various web projects.

 Right-click the desired directory in the Project tool window.